wearefrank/frank-runner/README.md

 lib.webapp.dir=lib/webapp
 ```

-All jars in lib/server are added to the Tomcat lib folder.
-All jars in
+All jars added to lib/server are copied to the Tomcat lib folder.
+All jars added
-lib/webapp are added to the WEB-INF/lib containing the Ibis Adapter Framework
+to lib/webapp are copied to the WEB-INF/lib containing the Ibis Adapter
-jar files and dependencies.
+Framework jar files and dependencies.